-The School District is not in compliance with the Uniform Guidance, ED, or GaDOE guidance related to the ESSER program.
-Failure to ensure that appropriate policies and procedures are followed when expending federal funds may expose the School District to unnecessary financial strains and shortages as GaDOE may require the School District to return funds associated with unallowable expenditures.
+The School District was not in compliance with the Uniform Guidance or GaDOE guidance related to the ESSER program.
+Failure to accurately develop and amend budget information through the Consolidated Application process and verify compliance with applicable policies and regulations prior to the expenditure of federal program funds may expose the School District to unnecessary financial strains and shortages as GaDOE may require the School District to return funds associated with unapproved and unallowable expenditures.